aar-ess/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-9/Task-9.md

 ## Evidence (screenshots)

-> **Note:** Image paths reference files provided during the assessment.
-If you want the images embedded into this markdown file, ensure these files are available alongside the markdown file at the referenced paths.

 1. **Login attempt & server log**
    Shows server constructing and running a concatenated SQL query for authentication (raw user input visible in the log).
    ![User Login](./assets/1.png)